Distance: 19 miles out and back

 There’s a whole genre of literature that testifies to Man’s need to make for the sea occasionally.
 Amen to that.
 Especially on a bike.
 Not ride along the sea—head straight for it.
 Here’s a ride that does that in classic fashion.

 This is not a life-changing ride.
 You won’t be able to brag to your friends that you bagged it.
 It’s just a lovely rolling ride to the beach, with a Sixties throw-back beach community straight out of a Gidget movie, and, some say, the best burger in California, at the end of the road.
 It’s all gentle up and down, with one hill in the middle that’s a bit more than that.
 The scenery is perfect coastal hill-and-dale, as you ride up a creek drainage, sometimes in the gnarly riparian oaks and sometimes in the grassy hills above them.
-The road surface is a bit rough about 1/3 of the time, but nothing to spoil the mood.
+The road surface used to be an issue but there has been some resurfacing and it’s no longer a problem as of 3/26 (thanks, Stephen) .
 Not a “big” ride but a jewel.

 Our Southern California ride list has three rides that are all big, chest-thumping rides up a mighty mountain: Mt.
 Figueroa, Gibraltar Road, and Glendora Ridge.
 Of the three, Figueroa is the prettiest, by a long shot.
 All three are detailed in toughascent.com, and I encourage you to familiarize yourself with his write-ups.
 I find it’s helpful on big climbs like these to know exactly what lies ahead, so I’ve tried to be unusually detailed about mileages and pitches.